 Enjoy a light dinner at the Berry Barn (seasonal).
 The garden-like setting overlooking the South Saskatchewan River is a must-visit.
 Save room for a piece of Saskatoon Berry Pie!

 Wanting more?
 Lace up your hiking boots and hit the trails at Beaver Creek Conservation Area.
 Don't forget your binoculars; it's a great bird watching spot.

 Winter is a special time in Saskatoon; beautiful white landscapes, sundogs and hoar frost are a few of the marvels to share.
-Dress up warmly, and off to enjoy winter in Saskatoon!
+Dress warmly, and you’re off to enjoy winter in Saskatoon!
 View the spectacle of Canada’s largest outdoor drive through Christmas light display at the Enchanted Forest (end of November - mid January).
 Be filled with the wonders of the holiday season: presents, snowmen, reindeer, candy and more!

 View lavishly decorated trees, wreaths, gingerbread houses and more at The Festival of Trees (end of November) at the Western Development Museum.

 To get a jump on your holiday shopping, be sure to stop in at the Artisans and the Sundog Arts and Entertainment fairs (end of November to the first weekend in December).
 Or take a stroll downtown or along Broadway Avenue.
-These areas are bursting with eclectic, unique, and high-end shopping.
+These areas are bursting with eclectic, unique and high-end shopping.

 Take the kids skating at the Meewasin Rink beside the Delta Bessborough.
 Or if you want to relax a bit, enjoy a leisurely horse drawn cutter ride in Kiwanis Park.
 Warm up with a cup of rich hot chocolate at Windows Café at The Sheraton Cavalier, or at the Four Seasons Dining Room at the Park Town Hotel as you enjoy a view of the river bank.